 The proposed Vulcan quarry threatens an already strained Comal County water supply with over-pumping, blasting, disruption of natural stream flows, and contamination from hazardous chemical spills and leaks.

 Over-pumping of aquifers from large volume of water used: Vulcan drilled a new well on the site in November 2016 with an output of 150 gallons per minute (78 million gallons annually).1

 Potential collapse of private wells from blasting operations

 Reduction of rainwater inflow to aquifers

 Increased storm runoff and disruption of natural flow patterns

-Pollution of water supply from hazardous chemical spills and leaks
+Pollution of water supply from hazardous chemical spills and leaks into the groundwater supply

 Drag the red divider to compare images of the Vulcan quarry north of Loop 1604 in San Antonio as it appeared in 2015 versus 2017.
 Sources: Google, Landsat/Copernicus